Applying with limited support or advice

 We encourage you to research the opportunities at King's if:

-- you or your teachers think that you can achieve the required A*AA (or equivalent) at the end of sixth form.
+- you or your teachers think that you can achieve the standard offer grades at the end of sixth form.

 - you are studying a suitable combination of subjects and taking an appropriate qualification (more about this in section three).